Liberating football travel

 In order to prepare for the 1982 World Cup, stadium capacity was increased to 115,000 with the addition of a third tier.
 In 1998, standing areas were converted to seating, reducing the capacity to just under 100,000.
 Many of those packed in for the Manchester United-Bayern Munich Champions League final of 1999 had already left the ground before United’s Teddy Sheringham and Ole Gunnar Solskjaer famously reversed the scoreline in stoppage time.

-Still luxuriating in the trophy-laden Messi era, the Nou Camp attracts visitors to the club museum, stadium tours replaced by the immersive experience of being surrounded by FCB history on touchscreens and huge video boards, culminating in a sensaround farewell to the old legend.
+Still luxuriating in the trophy-laden Messi era, the Nou Camp attracted visitors to the club museum, stadium tours replaced by the immersive experience of being surrounded by FCB history on touchscreens and huge video boards, culminating in a sensaround farewell to the old legend.
 The final stop shows how the new venue will look, roof, 30,000 solar panels, 105,000 seats and all – at a cost of €1.5 billion and spiralling.

 getting here